AKS Lytham: Achievements

-AKS Lytham has a reputation for high standards and excellence in achievement, both academic and non-academic, as well as encouraging participation within an inclusive and caring community environment.
-Hockey has triumphed at national level, while rugby and drama also hold prestigious awards, and music has an international reputation.
-Sports teams tour in the UK, Europe and the Southern Hemisphere, and a large number of pupils participate in the Duke of Edinburgh Award Scheme at bronze, silver and gold level.
+Hockey has been successful at the national level, while rugby and drama also hold awards, and music has an international reputation.
+Sports teams tour in the UK, Europe, and the Southern Hemisphere, and a large number of pupils participate in the Duke of Edinburgh Award Scheme at bronze, silver, and gold level.
 The school also has a large Combined Cadet Force (CCF).
-The school has a thriving House structure, and charity features prominently in school actions, both in support of local needs as well as international needs.
+The school has a House structure and charity features in school actions, both in support of local needs as well as international needs.

-An excerpt from the school prospectus states, "It is our aim to educate our pupils within a caring school community, guiding each individual to develop and grow into a knowledgeable and successful young adult with the skills, character and personality both to lead and to serve."

 A list of achievements and statistics, included in the AKS Lytham prospectuses: